brucemack/brucemack.github.io/ampersand/index.md

 are both running in the same AWS region.
 * After the parrot is finished talking I keyed up the Allscan UCI90 on the second of my two desktop nodes and talked into the parrot.
-The recording captures the audio coming back through the hub.
+The recording captures the audio coming back through the hub on the cross-country link.
 The audio sounds smooth to me.
+* There are a few "bings" in the background of the recording.
+That is the Windows sound when you change the volume level.
+I was lowering the volume to limit audio feedback between my two desktop nodes.
+That has nothing to do with the test.

-The metrics being captured show that the processing time for each audio cycle is about 12ms, so there's not a lot of margin here at this level.
+The metrics being captured show that the processing time for each audio cycle is about 12ms, so there's not a lot of margin here.

-From some preliminary testing, I'm pretty sure that the next breaking point has more to with network efficiency than processing speed.
+From some preliminary testing, I'm pretty sure that the breaking point has more to with network efficiency than processing speed.
 Supporting 500 clients requires 25,000 UDP writes/second, all to different end-points.
 There are some optimizations that are needed to be able to push up to the next level, specifically